legli/AgriculturalStability/README.md

 # AgriculturalStability
-Data preparation and analyses to assess the drivers of yield stability.
+Data preparation and analyses to assess the drivers of production stability.

 # Structure
 datasets: contains primary (original) datasets